DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 unequally shared, we will witness a further partitioning of the Internet.
 The current national restrictions on the distribution of Netflix and iTunes are only the first symptoms of this new future.

 The main political issue of today in this regard is to uphold the potential of gratis while at the same time safeguarding authorship and intellectual property rights.
 Such a challenge almost certainly entails more interventions in the basic components of the Internet.
 The Internet Society (ISOC) is very aware of these issues in its role as policies, technicalities and development watchdog with a particular concern for the Internet’s enduring openness and transparency.
-But at the same time, the most powerful nations of the world, notably the US but also the UK and France, are actively pursuing a recovery of their online national sovereignty and the Internet will not remain unaffected.
+But at the same time, the most powerful nations of the world, notably the US but also the UK and France, are actively pursuing a recovery of their national sovereignty and the Internet will not remain unaffected.

-# 5. From Decentralization to Hypercentrality
+# Chapter 5.
+From Decentralization to Hypercentrality

 Scarcely twenty years after its commercial development and expansion, the Internet’s aspiration to be a forerunner of diversity, plurality and